eight04/custom-input/README.md

 #### TextParser.unset() => textParser

-Set every nodes to empty.
+Mark every nodes empty.

 #### TextParser.getNodes() => Array of Node

 Get node list.

+### TextParser events

+* change - Emit when model changed.

 ### Token

 A token is an object that contains special information for parsing.
-Each token may represents a static string, a number, or a selection list.
+Each token may represents a static string, a number, or a choice list.

 #### token.type: String, required